eastgenomics/eggd_dias_batch/readme.md

 - `{cnv_call_app|_report_workflow}_id` (`str`) : the IDs of CNV calling and reports workflows to use
 - `reference_files` (`dict`) : mapping of reference file name : DNAnexus file ID, reference file name _must_ be given as shown above, and DNAnexus file ID should be provided as `project-xxx:file-xxx`
 - `name_patterns` (`dict`) : mapping of the manifest source and a regex pattern to use for filtering sample names and files etc.
+- `mode_file_patterns` (`dict` | optional): mapping for each running mode to sample and run file patterns for which to search and check the archival state of before launching any jobs.
+Defaults are defined in `utils.defaults`, and a mapping of the same structure may be added to the assay config file to override the defaults.

 The definitions of inputs for CNV calling and each reports workflow should be defined under the key `modes`, containing a mapping of all inputs and other inputs for controlling running of analyses.